danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

 simply not needed.
 Plus customer's willingness to upgrade if necessary, because it's usually a well-contained component to enable new hardware support.

-Because without a solid business case behind open graphics drivers, they're just not going to happen, viz.
+In short without a solid business case behind open graphics drivers, they're just not going to happen, viz.
 NVIDIA.

 ## Not Shipping Upstream